-- 4.6.1 Authority The Tribal Commission is clothed by Federal and Tribal law with all the privileges and immunities of the Tribe, except as specifically limited by this Code, including sovereign immunity from suit in the State, Federal or Tribal Court. - 4.6.2 No Waiver Nothing in this Code shall be deemed or construed to be a waiver of sovereign immunity of the Tribal Commission from suit, which shall only be waived pursuant to subsection 4.7 below. - 4.6.3 No Consent to Jurisdiction Nothing in this Code shall be deemed or construed to be a consent of the Tribal Commission to the jurisdiction of the United States or of any state or of any other tribe with regard to the business or affairs of the Tribal Commission. - 4.7 Waiver of Sovereign Immunity of the Tribal Commission.
-Sovereign immunity of the Tribal Commission may be waived upon the recommendation of the Tribal Commission and only by express resolutions of both the Business Council and the General Council after consultation with its attorneys. - 4.7.1 Resolution Effecting Waiver All waivers of sovereign immunity must be preserved with the resolutions of the Business Council and the General Council of continuing force and effect. - 4.7.2 Policy on Waiver Waivers of sovereign immunity are disfavored and shall be granted only when necessary to secure a substantial advantage or benefit to the Tribal Commission. - 4.7.3 Limited Nature to Waiver Waivers of sovereign immunity shall not be general but shall be specific and limited as to duration, grantee, transaction, property or funds, if any, of the Tribal Commission subject thereto, court having jurisdiction pursuant thereto and law applicable thereto. - 4.7.4 Limited Effect of Waiver Neither the power to sue and be sued provided in subsection 4.7 herein, nor any express waiver of sovereign immunity by resolution of the Business Council and the General Council, shall be deemed a consent to the levy of any judgment, lien or attachment upon property of the Tribal Commission other than property specifically pledged or assigned, or a consent to suit in respect of any land within the exterior boundaries of the Reservation or a consent to the alienation, attachment or encumbrance of any such land.
+4.6.1 Authority The Tribal Commission is clothed by Federal and Tribal law with all the privileges and immunities of the Tribe, except as specifically limited by this Code, including sovereign immunity from suit in the State, Federal or Tribal Court.

+- 4.6.2 No Waiver Nothing in this Code shall be deemed or construed to be a waiver of sovereign immunity of the Tribal Commission from suit, which shall only be waived pursuant to subsection 4.7 below. - 4.6.3 No Consent to Jurisdiction Nothing in this Code shall be deemed or construed to be a consent of the Tribal Commission to the jurisdiction of the United States or of any state or of any other tribe with regard to the business or affairs of the Tribal Commission. - 4.7 Waiver of Sovereign Immunity of the Tribal Commission.
+Except as specified in Section 4.7.5 below, the sovereign immunity of the Tribal Commission may be waived only by express resolutions of both the Tribal Commission and the Tribal Council after consultation with its attorneys. - 4.7.1 Resolution Effecting Waiver All waivers of sovereign immunity must be preserved with the resolutions of the Tribal Commission and the Tribal Council of continuing force and effect. - 4.7.2 Policy on Waiver Waivers of sovereign immunity are disfavored and shall be granted only when necessary to secure a substantial advantage or benefit to the Tribe and/or the Tribal Commission. - 4.7.3 Limited Nature of Waiver Waivers of sovereign immunity shall not be general but shall be specific and limited as to duration, grantee, transaction, property or funds, if any, of the Tribal Commission subject thereto, court having jurisdiction pursuant thereto and law applicable thereto. - 4.7.4 Limited Effect of Waiver Neither the power to sue and be sued provided in subsection 4.7 herein, nor any express waiver of sovereign immunity by resolution of the Tribal Commission, shall be deemed a consent to the levy of any judgment, lien or attachment upon property of the Tribal Commission other than property specifically pledged or assigned, or a consent to suit in respect of any land within the exterior boundaries of the Reservation or a consent to the alienation, attachment or encumbrance of any such land. - 4.7.5 Limited Waiver for Arbitration Actions With the passage of this Code, the Tribal Commission and Tribal Council hereby expressly waive the sovereign immunity of the Tribal Gaming Commission from suit and judgment for Tribal Commission enforcement actions brought under this Code, and for disputes arising from Contracts entered into by the